In this section

 Items of significance:

-Read the full October 2025 Western wastewater treatment plant monthly performance report
+Read all the Western wastewater treatment plant monthly performance reports

 Community Liaison Group Meetings